Fran6nd/tui-diagdrawer/README.md

 * Better sandbox for LUA scripts.
 * Enable the user to change the name of the outpout file.
 * Better Lua errors handling (avoid segfault if args not ok).
-* Capability to override existing built-in edit modes.
+* Capability handle mouse movements.

 # Here is what we can do: